JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Show more under replies that have replies #DONE
 - Once again it looks like i will either have to fetch the replies to get the relations from the start or fetch them after clicking on show more #DONE
 - Show number of replies below each reply and fetch them upon clicking on the show Replies banner without loading a new page #DONE
-- I need to center them somehow, perhaps a brand new parent div
+- I need to center them somehow, perhaps a brand new parent div #DONE
-- Lines between the profile pictures and no borders for replies
+- Lines between the profile pictures #DONE
+- No borders for replies
 - Replies should also appear on the main feed, with the original post nested inside the reply
 - If the reply is shown without the parent there should be a banner like for retweets
 - Infinite scroll for the replies of a post, perhaps create a brand new feed